SuperPatriot: Powers and abilities

 Prior to becoming a cyborg SuperPatriot's body had the stamina, endurance, strength, and agility of ten peak human athletic men as well as slowed aging process.
-During World War II SuperPatriot took a drug that allowed him to fly for a limited range, he discontinued the use of this drug due to its dangerous hallucinogenic side effects.
+During World War II, SuperPatriot took a drug that allowed him to fly for a limited range, he discontinued the use of this drug due to its hallucinogenic side effects.

 SuperPatriot's artificial eyes give him enhanced sight such as night vision, microscopic vision, and telescopic vision.

-SuperPatriot's arms and legs have been replaced with nanite-powered cybernetic limbs, which obey his every mental command on a molecular level.
+SuperPatriot's limbs have been replaced with nanite-powered cybernetic limbs, which obey his every mental command on a molecular level.
 When put to their most common use, his arms can assume the shape and function of any weapon he can think of so long as they retain its original mass.
 The ammunition for these weapons is, in most cases, stored elsewhere in his body and he can use actual components of his self-regenerating nanite-powered body.
 He can also reload with conventional ammo.

 SuperPatriot's human form has an accelerated healing ability and as a cyborg, he is capable of lifting and pressing approximately 10 tons.

-Different possibilities

-Erik Larsen had the prototype design for the Superpatriot long before the character was introduced in his Savage Dragon series.
-While working at Marvel Comics in the early 1990s, Larsen and Fabian Nicieza made a pitch for the new X-Factor series, which ultimately was given to Peter David instead.
-Their team would have included the SuperPatriot.
-Marvel comics would instead give a major revamp to the Crimson Commando making him very similar to SuperPatriot.

-Larsen later used his designs for a highly similar character called "Cyborg X" that appeared during Larsen's run on Spider-Man, with numerous hints that this was the Crimson Commando, a patriotic member of Freedom Force.